-There’s something about Pink Champagne Cake that makes any occasion feel more special.
-It is perfect for all sorts of celebrations including bridal showers, weddings, anniversaries, Valentine’s Day, birthdays, and so on.
+There's something about Pink Champagne Cake that makes any occasion feel more special.
+It is perfect for all sorts of celebrations.
+It makes a great cake recipe for Valentine's Day, bridal shower cake, weddings, anniversaries, birthday cake recipe, and so on.
 The champagne flavor is subtle but unmistakable.
-We hope that you enjoy it!

 (If you are also interested in a scratch version of Pink Champagne Cake, make sure to scroll to the bottom of this post!)